TessorNetwork/Fury/docs/docs2.2.0/x/government/README.md

 ## Retrieving the tumbler address
 ### End user

-The tumbler address can be retrieved by using either `cncli` or by making a REST request:
+The tumbler address can be retrieved by using either `fycli` or by making a REST request:

- - via **CLI**, `cncli query government tumbler-address`
+ - via **CLI**, `fycli query government tumbler-address`
  - via **REST**, by making a GET request to the `/government/tumbler` endpoint